Introduction

 The nature of the groups that people are members of has changed a lot through history.

-For hunter-gatherers and agrarian societies, the main group, essential for survival, was their tribe.
-There would be some trade, or raiding and wars, with other local tribes.
+For hunter-gatherers and agrarian societies, the main group, essential for survival, was their tribe (lone humans very rarely survived for long).
+There would typically be some trade, and often raiding and wars, with other local tribes.

 As history progressed to feudal societies, the groups that most people interacted with became somewhat larger, with a lord sharing some news from other regions, and sometimes needing his serfs to travel off to war against other regions or countries.
 Trade was also becoming more common.

-During the industrial revolution, a lot of people moved to towns or cities, sometimes living away from family, specializing and learning from other specialists, interacting with colleagues and people at other levels, and hearing daily news from the whole country and the world.
+During the industrial revolution (starting in 1760, illustrated above), a lot of people moved to towns or cities, sometimes living away from family, specializing and learning from other specialists, interacting with colleagues and people at other levels, and hearing daily news from the whole country and the world.

 Contemporary individuality.

-These days, the groups that most people interact with are much more varied than in the past.
-Most people are on social media, often being part of global sub-cultures and areas of interest, traveling to other countries at least once a year and being in contact with a lot of groups of various sizes through various media and in person.
+These days the groups that most people interact with are much more varied than in the past.
+Most people travel to another country at least once a year, being in contact with a lot of groups of various sizes via various connection methods as well as in person, and social media being used by the majority of the world’s population.

-The range of what is available has broadened hugely, even in just the last few decades.
+The range of what is available in the world today has broadened hugely, even in just the last few decades.
 For example, not many years ago the most expensive hi-fi sound system available was around $3,000.
-Now one can buy just one single phono cable for over $10,000, and there are plenty of ways to spend six figures or even seven on a hi-fi system.
+Now one can buy just one single phono cable for over $10,000, and there are plenty of ways to spend six figures or even seven on an audiophile hi-fi system (such as the BSD Acoustic Dragon system for $4 million).

-The same is true of the multitudinous and minutely differentiated sub-cultures which most people are part of.
-Often what people call “being individual” actually means having strongly involved membership of a small sub-culture which is obviously different from other sub-cultures they interact with in physical terms in the rest of their daily life.
+The same is true of the multitudinous and minutely differentiated subcultures which most people are part of.
+Most of the reality of what people call “being individual” actually means having strongly involved membership of a small subculture which is obviously different from other subcultures they interact with in physical terms in the rest of their daily life.
 More on that below.

-Most people have a strong need for membership and believing passionately in something.
-As traditional religions are experiencing declining membership, it is observable that people usually find themselves believing in something else, whether it be nationalism, opinions about the climate, or something else, with the same “religious” fervour.
+Most people observably have a strong need for membership and believing passionately in something.
+As traditional religions are experiencing declining membership in the developed world it is observable that people usually find themselves believing in something else, whether it be nationalism, opinions about the climate, politics, or something else, with the same “religious” fervour.

 Being different (sort-of).

 In the book “Hello, I’m Special: How Individuality Became the New Conformity” the author Hal Niedzviecki found that trying to be non-conformist was actually a new form of conformity, since a lot of other people were trying to do that too.
-“Uniqueness” is trendy.
+“Uniqueness” is trendy which makes it self-contradictory.

-It is now much more acceptable to be “different” (which almost always means being a member of a relatively small sub-culture), to have a little more self-determinism, and freedom, within the context of one’s survival, comfort and enjoyment of life being almost entirely facilitated by society.
+It is now much more acceptable to be “different” (which almost always means being a member of at least one relatively small subculture), and to have a little more self-determinism and freedom, within the context of one’s survival, comfort and enjoyment of life, as well as the practicalities of subculture membership, being almost entirely facilitated by society.

 Increased freedom naturally results in increased differences between different people.
-When conducting research to try to show that more freedom would result in everyone being more similar, the researchers determined that the Scandinavian countries had more apparent freedom (although, of course, higher tax, so this “freedom” is really mostly about exchanging one form of limitation for another), and were surprised to find that the increased freedom actually resulted in much more (rather than less) differences between individuals.
+When conducting research to try to show that more freedom would result in everyone being more similar, researchers determined that the Scandinavian countries had more apparent freedom (although, of course, higher tax, so this apparent “freedom” is, in my view, really mostly about exchanging one form of limitation for another), and were surprised to find that the increased freedom actually resulted in far a greater degree of differences between individuals.

-For example, when given more freedom of career choice even fewer women choose careers in engineering.
-Giving people the opportunity to be more unique and individual, tends to result in people being more different to each other, or, to be more precise, forming a wider range of different sub-groups.
+For example, the more freedom of career choice women were given, the fewer women chose careers in engineering.
+Giving people the opportunity to be more unique and individual tends to result in people being more different to each other, or, to be more precise, forming a wider range of different sub-groups.

 These changes through history have been mirrored in changes to how society views its members.
-Societies have moved towards granting equal rights to their different types of members, while also allowing and contributing to a wider range of possible choices and opportunities.
+Most societies today have moved towards granting somewhat equal rights to their different types of members, while also allowing and contributing to a wider range of possible choices and opportunities.

 For example, as an artist creating paintings for greetings-cards, I met a sales-rep for the greetings-card company I was painting for.
-He told me that, for Christmas cards, retailers will say that the want something “completely different”, while in reality wanting something a few percent different . . . just different enough to not be exactly the same as last year, but mostly determined by the same subconscious influences that are automatically accepted in a society, and which only slowly evolve.
+He told me that, for Christmas cards, retailers will say that they want something “completely different”, while in reality wanting something only a few percent different . . . just different enough to not be exactly the same as last year, but mostly determined by the same subconscious influences that are automatically accepted in a society, and which only evolve slowly.

 Another artist told me a very similar story . . . he was commissioned by a business to draw their company Christmas card design.
 They said that what they wanted was something totally new, nothing like their previous cards.
 So he drew something new.
 Their response was “where’s the polar bear?
 We always have a polar bear on our Christmas cards!”.
 By the end of several rounds of changes, what they really wanted was something almost identical to their previous cards, just barely different enough to be able to be justifiable as “different”.